 Vegetarian Food Finds in BrazilThis post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 Sorry I haven’t posted in a while – I’ve been on vacation in Brazil!
 While I was there, I was definitely on the lookout for healthy, veggie friendly food.
 We visited Iguazu, Manaus in the Amazon, and Rio.
 For Iguazu and Manaus, we had all inclusive hotels so all our meals were made for us.
 In Rio, we had to do our own food hunting.
 So for anyone traveling to Brazil – here were some of the places I loved, as well as some tips to stay healthy while on vacation (especially if your meals are pre-prepared for you!).
 One other thing I realized was that there aren’t many healthy, veggie friendly options in Iguazu and the Amazon (not much variety anyway) – so I definitely had to be creative when finding my meals.
 Hope the tips below are helpful!

 In Iguazu, we stayed at the Hotel das Cataratas.
 It was a beautiful hotel in an amazing location – I’d definitely recommend it to anyone going to Iguazu!
 Breakfast was amazing at the restaurant.
 The only problem was lunch & dinner didn’t have many veggie friendly options.

 For breakfast – these were the best options:

 - Fresh Fruit: tropical fruit in a tropical location is awesome!
 Watermelon, Papaya, Pineapple, Melon and Strawberries were all good options

 - Cereals: Museli, Oats, Bran/Fiber cereal (looks like Fiber One or All Bran cereal in the US) with milk and sugar substitute

 - Hot Tea (Brazilian black tea is awesome!)